vukrosic/pretraining-llms-with-nvfp4/README.md

 The growing scale of Large Language Models (LLMs) necessitates more efficient training methods.
 While 8-bit floating point (FP8) training is widely adopted, 4-bit floating point (FP4) formats offer further improvements in computational speed and memory usage.
 This guide provides a technical summary of **NVFP4**, a 4-bit format from NVIDIA, and the methodology required for its successful implementation in LLM pretraining.

+**Architecture Note:** This guide is based on experiments with the **Mamba-Transformer** architecture, which combines Mamba state-space models and Transformer components.

 ## Background: Key Concepts in Numerical Precision

 Before diving into NVFP4, it's essential to understand a few foundational concepts.